 The owners of I-insureme have been licensed since 2001.
 I-insureme has also teamed up with a national independent insurance agency, Dickinson Agency, that has been in business since 1980.
 With thousands of clients, we know what it means to offer great customer service. [ back to top

 How do I file a claim?

 As an independent broker, we represent dozens of insurance carriers.
 You will contact the insurance company directly that insures you.
-If you lose the contact information, please feel free to call Dickinson Insurance. [ back to top
+If you lose the contact information, please feel free to call Dickinson Agency. [ back to top

 Do my referrals need to join I-insureme in order to receive a quote?